 If the tenancy is a rolling Statutory Periodic Tenancy, or a fixed term Assured Shorthold Tenancy which is near the end of its term, then most landlords ask us to serve a Section 21 “no fault” notice to end the tenancy.

-However ending a fixed term Assured Shorthold Tenancy early needs a Court order.
-The Court will consider your reason for wanting to end the tenancy early, so you need clear and robust evidence that the tenants have significantly breached their tenancy agreement.
+However ending a fixed term Assured Shorthold Tenancy earlier than the agreed term needs a Court order.
+The Court will consider your reason for wanting to “make the tenants homeless”, so you need clear and robust evidence that the tenants have significantly breached their tenancy agreement.

 As Section 21 “no fault” notices are simple and effective, landlords rarely decide to take a tenant to court for breach of tenancy.
 However the Government have said they will prevent landlords from issuing these “no fault” notices in future, in which case, court action will be needed.